YifanJiangPolyU/YifanJiangPolyU.github.io/_pages/about_me.md

   * Designed, built, and tested a innovative unmanned aerial vehicle (UAV) system, that uses one UAV to relay radio communication for another UAV.
   * Developed C++ and python ROS applications for UAV mission control, using Raspberry Pi; analyzed and tested a permanent magnet based quadrotor copter release system; project management.
-  * Won <b>Champion</b> at 2016 Taiwan Innovative Unmanned Aircraft Design Competition
+  * Won <b>Champion</b> at 2016 Taiwan Innovative Unmanned Aircraft Design Competition.

 <A NAME="tag_publications">